craigrodway/WayFathomAnalytics/README.md

 #### Automatic embed code

 If you want to automatically add the tracking code to front-end pages, enable this option.
-It will added just before the closing `</head>` tag.
+It will be added just before the closing `</head>` tag.

 #### Honour Do Not Track (DNT)